 There still needs to be more work done on applying the product subsurface.
 There were initial issues with getting the mud and ash deep enough into the soil.

 Will you be using this practice in the future?

-Yes, but this practice is still in a trial phase and will continue to monitor results.
+Yes, but refining the application equipment still needs on going work.

-% of farm you would be confident to use this practice: Not sure at this stage, still waiting on 2019 harvest data before deciding
+% of farm you would be confident to use this practice: